My-Finance-Report/yearly_report/README.md

 # Bugs

 - Batch calls to open ai to make less likely to error out
-- Some issue with case sensitivity in uploader matching
-- Build deploy is insanely slow
 - Sankey currently only allows one intermediate node
 - Update categorized transaction to have entity category for forms
+- Some bug with pulling processed files

 # notes from onboarding myself